-Many handymen believe that since they don’t have to show proof of insurance when doing a job, they can cut costs by being uninsured., thinking that “I’ll be careful” or “I’ll just work on small jobs”.
+Many handymen believe that since they don’t have to show proof of insurance when doing a job, they can cut costs by being uninsured, thinking, “I’ll be careful” or “I’ll just work on small jobs.”
 In reality, the value of being insured is far greater than the risk of being uninsured.

-For one an insured handyman can charge more and in most cases, the homeowner will gladly pay more for the piece of mind that their home and family are protected.
+For one, an insured handyman can charge more; in most cases, the homeowner will gladly pay more for the peace of mind that their home and family are protected.
 In addition, the cost of insurance is a small price to pay to know that your business is safe should anything happen.